 It might seem like making a commitment has to mean letting go of some of your independence.
 But, couples who retain a sense of personal independence may be quicker at resolving arguments and better able to invest in the relationship .

-There’s something fun about merging your life with your significant other, particularly in the early stages, but it’s important to maintain the qualities that make you who you are as an individual – after all, that’s what your partner fell in love with in the first place.
+There’s something fun about merging your life with a partner, particularly in the early stages, but it’s important to hold onto the qualities that make you who you are as an individual – after all, that’s what your partner fell in love with in the first place.

 Having an independent streak doesn’t mean you’re afraid of commitment – people with a strong sense of personal identity can actually be better communicators.
 They are less defensive, more honest, and more flexible.
 They find it easier to be open and to put things into perspective .